Thrakbad/Thrakbad.github.io/README.md

 * a customizable set of station regulations for easy lookup during the game
 * access to all apps on your phone through a list stripped of the icons.
 No need to find a sci-fi icon for your calculator
 * possibility to hide apps you don't want to use
-* all of the above locked with a screenguard, so you can disable the lockscreen of your device entirely
+* all of the above locked with a keyguard, so you can disable the lockscreen of your device entirely
 * customizable colour scheme
 * can be locked to all orientations of your device, in case you want to carry it in some crazy configuration